calico-cat-3333/10moons-t503-driver/README.md

 You may need to change the *vendor_id* and the *product_id* but I'm not sure (You device can have the same values as mine, but if it is not you can run the *lsusb* command to find yours).

-Buttons assigned from in the order from left to right.
+The first four of *tablet_buttons* will be assigned to the buttons on the tablet in left-to-right order, and the last two will be assigned to the two buttons on the pen.
 You can assign to them any button on the keyboard and their combinations separating them with a plus (+) sign.

 If you find that using this driver with your tablet results in reverse axis or directions (or both), you can modify parameters *swap_axis*, *swap_direction_x*, and *swap_direction_y* by changing false to true and another way around.